DuaneDibbley/DDShapes/README.md

 This creates an elliptic torus with the cross-section correctly following the ellipse.
 It does so by calculating the normal of the ellipse and rotating the cross-section accordingly.

 #### Settings
-_Ring's Major Semi-Axis_ is half the length of the major axis of the ellipse.
-_Ring's Minor Semi-Axis_ is half the length of the major axis of the ellipse.
+_Ring's Semi-Axes_ is a 2D vector with the length of the ring's semi-axes.
 _Ring Segments_ is the number of segements into which the ring is divided.
 _Ring Spacing_ defines how to calculate the distance between the the cross-sections along the ring.
-_Cross-Section's Major Semi-Axis_ is half the length of the major axis of the cross-section.
-_Cross-Section's Minor Semi-Axis_ is half the length of the minor axis of the cross-section.
+_Cross-Section's Semi-Axes_ is a 2D vector with the length of the ring's semi-axes.
 _Cross-Section Segments_ is the number of segements into which the cross-section is divided.
-_Cross-Section Twists_ is the number of half twists to do along the ring, i.e. a setting of 1 produces a Möbius band with an interior.
+_Cross-Section Twists_ is the number of twists to do along the ring.
+_Twist Amplitude_ is the angle that each twist represents.
+_Twist Type_ sets the algorithm to use for calculating the twists.
-_Cross-Section Initial Rotation_ rotates the cross-section on the Y axis **before** aligning it with the ring's normal and moving it to its position.
+_Cross-Section Initial Twist_ rotates the cross-section on the Y axis **before** aligning it with the ring's normal and moving it to its position.
 This is the starting rotation, from which the twisting is calculated.
 _Cross-Section Spacing_ defines how to calculate the distance between the vertices of the cross-section.
 _Tube Thickness Method_ defines how to calculate the tube thickness.